From frontend to backend, I worked on Freedom, Shamrock Solutions' flagship transcript and document processing software.

 Remotely performed balance duties for "Cascade," and "Relic Chasers," casual match-3 mobile games.
 Tested new levels for bugs, difficulty, and in-game resources (such as points and special items).
 Confirmed that sequenced levels ascend reasonably in difficulty.

-Open-source Unity (C#) project designed for students of the course, "2D Animation and Asset Production" to apply their animation knowledge in a practical environment.
-Assignments in the course revolve around designing graphical assets which replace the standard sprites found in the default project.
 Students who open this project in the Unity (C#) editor can make dramatic gameplay changes without the need for programming knowledge.
 For example, they can choose among infinite auto-scrolling levels, procedurally generated levels, or user-created ones (using the prefabs included).
 Both player characters and NPCs have options for projectile or melee-style interaction, as well as options for knockback and disappearing from the screen.
 Visual feedback options include screen flashing and screen shaking, and users can toggle these on or off for both players and NPCs.
 Ambitious students can also make changes to the scripts to suit their individual needs, though this is not a requirement of the course.
 The project involves parallax-scrolling, procedural level generation, and abstraction.